rive-app/rive-wasm/js/README.md

 ## Beta Release

-Rive.js is fresh off the presses and in beta; the api is subject to change as we try to make it fit for purpose.
-Please file issues and PRs for anything busted, missing, or just plain wrong.
+Rive.js is in beta; the api is subject to change as we continue to improve it.
+Please file issues and PRs for anything busted, missing, or just wrong.

-The api surface is highly likely to change with each release, so please make sure to specify which version you're using when importing the script:
+The api may change with each release, so please specify which version you're using when importing the script:

 ```javascript
 <script src="https://unpkg.com/rive-js@0.7.4/dist/rive.min.js"></script>